0Idman/three-particle-designer/README.md

 ### Collisions

 There's also the question of collisions.
 This is something that is not relevant to 2D environments but is very real for 3D ones.
-Particles colliding with 3D meshes can create ugly clipping like effects and artifacts.
+Particles colliding with 3D meshes can create ugly clipping like effects and artefacts.
 I'm not sure if the designer should have some kind of control for this or if that should be the job of the tool importing the particle design data which the app exports.

 ### Electron vs NWJS